wayne-mj/aoc2024.fortran/README.md

 ### Addendum

 I have added in some Python as well because regex is hard in Fortran.
 I really do not understand regex.

+There are something that I am still learning in Fortran that I just do not know how to implement.

+Right now, I am focusing on what I can do, trying to learn, and I will come back to those that I get stuck on at a later date and try again.